Fundamental Analysis Guides

 Regardless of which stance is taken, both have important implications for national economic performance and, thus, should not be taken lightly.

-In short, a dovish stance by the Fed seeks to maintain low interest rates and a steady economy.
+In short, the Fed’s dovish stance seeks to maintain low interest rates and a steady economy.
 Conversely, a hawkish stance seeks to raise interest rates to control inflation and slow economic growth.

 Tools used by doves & hawks

-The primary tools used by the Federal Reserve to implement either a dovish or hawkish policy are open market operations and interest rate changes.
+The Federal Reserve’s primary tools for implementing either a dovish or hawkish policy are open market operations and interest rate changes.

 Open market operations involve buying and selling US Treasury notes to change the money supply.
 By altering these parameters, the Federal Reserve can affect macroeconomic indicators such as GDP growth, inflation, unemployment rates, and consumer spending.